sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-navigation-1/README.md

 ## Navigating

+![Directory structure](assets/cli-navigation-1.png)

 To navigate in a shell, use the `cd` command to change directory and give it any relative or absolute path.

-![Directory structure](assets/cli-navigation-1.png)

-To move from the `wineflix` directory to the `videos` directory, you could run:
+This navigates from the `wineflix` directory to the `videos` directory:

 ```bash
 cd ../../videos